jeffinnes/obsidian-work-vault/.trash/Code Review Notepads.md

-Make a page for each project to gather the notes in.
+ake a page for each project to gather the notes in.

 [[New Merch Report]]